What is 8D Problem Solving? Complete Guide For 2025

 D3-Take containment action

-At this stage, we need to define and implement the containment action that will protect the customer from the problem.
 It is the temporary action implemented till permanent corrective action is implemented and validated.
 This action will be discontinued after the positive results of the validation of permanent corrective action.

 It is the quick fix of a problem for example- Shutdown of the machines that are not working.
 So that we can stop the production of defective parts.
 That means the target of this action is to protect customers from future consequences.